instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/tab_cot.md

     subquestion: str = Field(..., description="Subquestion to solve")
     procedure: str = Field(
         ...,
-        description="""This represents any intermediate
+        description="""Any intermediate computation
-        computation that was done in the reasoning process.
+        that was done in the reasoning process.
 Leave empty if no computation is needed""",
     )
     result: str = Field(
         ...,